giant-rabbit/password_policy/README.txt

   * Uppercase constraint
   * Lowercase constraint
   * Punctuation constraint
-  * Character types constraint (allows the adminstrator to set the minimum number of character types required, but without actually dictating which ones must be used.
+  * Character types constraint (allows the administrator to set the minimum number of character types required, but without actually dictating which ones must be used.
 Example - Windows requires any 3 (user's choice) of uppercase, lowercase, numbers, or punctuation.